where dc meets for mardi gras

 What time does the parade start?

-The parade begins at Blair Alley at 3:30pm.
-The first participants will likely complete the parade route by 4:00pm.
-The final participants will complete the parade around 4:30pm.
+The parade begins at Blair Alley at 3:30pm near Shake Shack.
+The final participants will complete the parade around 4:30pm near Hell's Kitchen.

 What is the parade route?